maletsden/mycat/README.md

 ```

 If no arguments provided, the program will finish with code 0, but nothing will be printed.
-Option "-A" will print invisible characters as their hex value.
+Option "-A" will print invisible characters as their hex values.

 Help flags `-h`/`--help` support is available.